-5. The Commissioner may pay members of the group such remuneration and allowances (including expenses) as the Commissioner, with the approval of the Parliamentary corporation determines.
+The Commissioner may pay members of the group such remuneration and allowances (including expenses) as the Commissioner, with the approval of the Parliamentary Corporation determines.
 Such fees may relate to attendance at meetings or to other external contributions.
-The Parliamentary corporation have approved that advisory group members who are not in paid employment may be paid a daily rate of £300 by the Commissioner for work associated with advisory group activity.
-Travel and expenses rates in keeping with the SPCB's expenses scheme may be offered to all members of the group.
+The Parliamentary Corporation have approved that Advisory Group members who are not in paid employment may be paid a daily rate of £300 by the Commissioner for work associated with Advisory Group activity.
+Travel and expenses rates in keeping with the SPCB's (Scottish Parliament Corporate Body) expenses scheme may be offered to all members of the group.

-Terms of Reference
+Terms of reference

-- 6. The Terms of Reference for the advisory group is 'to give advice or information to the Commissioner about any matter relating to the Commissioner's functions.'
-It is envisaged that such advice and information will include, but not be limited to: - reviewing the content of the draft 4-year Strategic Plan - the content and structure of the draft Code of Practice. - the complaints procedures relative to the Code of Practice. - the National Assessment Framework for biometric data outcomes. - the law. - biometrics in policing and the criminal justice process. - operational policies, practices, and procedures. - promoting public awareness and understanding. - databases and technologies, and data governance. - matters relating to children, young people, vulnerable adults, and protected characteristic groups. - privacy and data protection considerations within remit of the Information Commissioner (ICO) - human rights. - ethical considerations. - emerging technologies. - academic and other U.K. and international collaboration and research opportunities. - interface with stakeholders and other regulatory bodies.
+The Terms of Reference for the advisory group is 'to give advice or information to the Commissioner about any matter relating to the Commissioner's functions as specified in section 2 of the Scottish Biometrics Commissioner Act 2020.'
+It is envisaged that such advice and information will include, but not be limited to:

+- reviewing the content of the draft 4-year Strategic Plan - the content and structure of the Code of Practice - the complaints procedure relative to the Code of Practice - the National Assessment Framework for biometric data outcomes - the law - biometrics in policing and the criminal justice process - operational policies, practices, and procedures - promoting public awareness and understanding - databases and technologies, and data governance - matters relating to children, young people, vulnerable adults, and protected characteristic groups - privacy and data protection considerations within the remit of the Information Commissioner - human rights - ethical considerations - emerging technologies - academic and other U.K. and international collaboration and research opportunities - interface with stakeholders and other regulatory bodies